ROLE

-We led the design process of the overview app for the CBA App in July 2015.
-Lead by Gaston, our efforts were focused on evolving the service and addressing internal customer pain‐points related to the browse and discovery information about the markets.
+Led the design process for the overview app of the CBA App in July 2015, focusing on evolving the service and addressing internal customer pain points related to browsing and discovering market information.

 CUSTOMER INSIGHTS & IDEATION

-We partnered with the project manager and the Senior designer to uncover insights and translate concepts into features that address customer behaviors and motivations.
+Worked alongside the project manager and senior designer to uncover insights and translate concepts into features that address customer behaviors and motivations.

 EXPERIENCE STRATEGY & VISION